 This chapter distils some early thoughts on effective mainstreaming, drawn from our assessment of experience to date.

-Firstly, it is important to be clear on the kinds of outcomes that describe a country, sector or institution which has 'mainstreamed' environment.
+[33] Firstly, it is important to be clear on the kinds of outcomes that describe a country, sector or institution which has 'mainstreamed' environment.
 We propose a spectrum of outcomes of environmental mainstreaming - ranging from 'upstream' to 'downstream' changes:

-- 1) Greater participation and interaction between environment and development stakeholders; - Integrated environment-development policy and associated political will / leadership; - 3) Inclusion of development-environment linkages in national and sector plans; - Inclusion of development-environment linkages in budgets and fiscal instruments; - 5) Strengthened institutions and capacities to mainstream environment; - 6) Improved domestic and foreign resource mobilization for environmental investments; - Sustained behavioural change by individuals, institutions, and society, in both public and private domains - production, consumption and waste treatment processes improve; - 8) Ultimate impacts of these outcomes on human and ecosystem wellbeing.
+- [1] Greater participation and interaction between environment and development stakeholders; - [2] Integrated environment-development policy and associated political will / leadership; - [3] Inclusion of development-environment linkages in national and sector plans; - [4] Inclusion of development-environment linkages in budgets and fiscal instruments; - [5] Strengthened institutions and capacities to mainstream environment; - [6] Improved domestic and foreign resource mobilization for environmental investments; - [7] Sustained behavioural change by individuals, institutions, and society, in both public and private domains production, consumption and waste treatment processes improve; - [8] Ultimate impacts of these outcomes on human and ecosystem wellbeing.

 Mainstreaming processes will depend very much upon context.
 Approaches will differ.
-However, assessment of effective mainstreaming suggests that there are some clear principles behind effective environmental mainstreaming, covering:
+There are some clear principles behind effective environmental mainstreaming, covering:

-- Leadership the mobilisation and creation of political will, engaging with 'champions'; - b) Integration where environment and development approaches are integrated; - c) Key sectors a strong focus on economic sectors; - d) Dialogue a wide range of means for making voices heard and for cooperation; - e) Ownership mainstreaming process managed by the country or locality in question; - f) Subsidiarity decisions taken at the lowest possible level of public authority; - g) Use mainstream processes existing analytical/planning process where possible; - h) Transparency and accountability information on issues, decisions made and reasons.
+- [a] Leadership the mobilisation and creation of political will, engaging with 'champions'; - [b] Integration where environment and development approaches are integrated; - [c] Key sectors a strong focus on economic sectors; - [d] Dialogue a wide range of means for making voices heard and for cooperation; - [e] Ownership mainstreaming process managed by the country or locality in question; - [f] Subsidiarity decisions taken at the lowest possible level of public authority;

+[g] Use mainstream processes - existing analytical/planning process where possible;

+[h] Transparency and accountability - information on issues, decisions made and reasons.